 Intended Parents who opt to use a gestational surrogate often have questions regarding their legal standing as parents.
-One key question that comes up is: whose names will appear on the child’s birth certificate?
+One key question that comes up is: who is on the birth certificate when we use a surrogate?

 In many surrogacy-friendly states like California, New York, Washington, Arizona, and Oklahoma where Tsong Law Group is licensed, intended parents are to establish their parental rights through a pre-birth order.
 You or your agency should inform your attorney that your surrogate is pregnant, so the attorney has time to prepare a pre-birth order.